shivaverma/OpenAIGym/README.md

 ### Introduction

-- In this task we have teach the car to reach at the goal position which is at the top of mountain.
+- In this task we have to teach the car to reach at the goal position which is at the top of mountain.
 Number of action spaces is 3.
 Action space is descrete in this environment.
 - **`0`** - move car to left
 - **`1`** - do nothing
 - **`2`** - move car to right